 Welcome back to Top Ten Tuesday, a book blog tag hosted by The Broke and the Bookish!
 Today's topic is a general back to school theme.
 I've posted a couple of times about my concerns with the lack of diversity in the classical canon, so I thought today I'd share my Top Ten Classics Not Written by White Men.
 Here are some diverse picks to round out your English education!

-(Unfortunately, because in my education I lacked proper exposure, most of these books are by white women, not people of color.
+(Because in my education I lacked the proper exposure, most of these books are by white women, not people of color.
 I am always looking for recommendations for PoC classics.
 Also note that I'm including an asterisk by the titles that I was exposed to within my formal education for your reference.)

 1) Mansfield Park by Jane Austen.
 All of Austen's work is fun and clever, a great addition to the classical canon that presents a more feminine and romantic angle.
 (Seriously, Austen's sass is inspiring.
 Not to mention, she turns the tables by repeatedly failing the reverse Bechdel Test--her books are all about them women.)
 Pride and Prejudice* is the obvious choice, and I'd recommend it for sure, but Mansfield Park is my personal favorite!

 Now that I'm essentially done with my schooling, I figured it was an appropriate time to revisit this post, where I analyzed my Goodreads "school required reads" shelf for diversity.
 I came up sadly lacking then, which was very frustrating to me.
-This past semester, I returned to school totally worn down by the prevalence of the white male voice in my education, expecting it to be the same--but luckily, thanks to the fact that three of the classes I was taking focus mostly on modern literature, it wasn't as bad.
+This past semester, I returned to school totally worn down by the prevalence of the white male voice in my education--but luckily, thanks to the fact that three of the classes I was taking focus mostly on modern literature, it wasn't as bad this time.

 Below are a bunch of charts showing the stats for all the book-length reads I was exposed to in the educational system, from elementary school through my undergrad experience at BYU-I. (There were many more individual poems, short stories, and essays, but I didn't keep track of all of those.)
 Author stats are based off of the available information I have for them, so they may not be 100% correct in the case of those who "pass."
 There is one data point for each book unless otherwise specified, with 136 books in total.
 If there are any discrepancies, I apologize!
 This took a ton of work, and I got lost a few times, haha.